CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/day-plan/index.md

     2="Identify some frequently used blocks in a module"
 +++

-Cohorts meet every Saturday in person to develop their understanding of the current week's topics.
-We use a **day plan** to organise workshops, study sessions and activities to make the most of our time together on Saturdays.
-You can find day plans on a particular sprint view: each day plan consists of blocks with instructions for an activity together with a time.
+Cohorts meet once a week in person.
+Together, we develop our understanding of the topics we are working on this week.
+We use a **day plan** to organise this day.
+A day plan is an agenda with workshops, study sessions and activities to make the most of our time together.

+There's a day plan for every sprint of every module.
+Each day plan lists a series of activities, with timings, instructions, and links to resources.

 ### Steps 👣